 Medication Management

 Amy is a practicing pharmacist in Greater Victoria.
 She graduated with her Bachelor of Science in Pharmacy from the University of British Columbia (UBC).
 Her interest in Parkinson disease started while she was on a community pharmacy rotation as a student pharmacist.
-She realized the need for education and guidance when it came to the medications used to manage Parkinson disease.
-Soon after becoming a registered pharmacist, Amy started her volunteer role with the Victoria Epilepsy and Parkinson’s Centre in September 2015.
 Having the opportunity to meet and connect with individuals affected by Parkinson disease over the years has allowed her to obtain an understanding of the support needed by this community in-between healthcare appointments.

 Online Medication Support Groups